-On the water or in the car is the ideal environment for polarized lenses because they deal with mostly horizontal surfaces.
+On the water or in the car is the ideal environment for a polarized lens because they deal with mostly horizontal surfaces.
 Fishermen wearing polarized sunglasses can see below the surface of the water to search for schools of fish or hidden obstacles.
 Drivers are no longer affected by a constant reflection of light from their hoods or the road ahead.

-At Looking Glass Optical you’ll find polarized sunglasses lenses in every custom lens style and from manufacturers like Maui Jim, Ray-Ban, and Serengeti.
+At Looking Glass Optical you’ll find polarized sunglasses in every custom lens style and from manufacturers like Maui Jim, Ray-Ban, and Serengeti.
 Maui Jim’s Polarized Plus® 2 Solution absorbs 99.9% of reflected glare, maximizing the amount of usable light reaching the eyes, so you can see detail and interpret color with maximum impact.

-However, lenses that are treated front and back with a clear, scratch-resistant coating have a much harder surface that is more resistant to scratching, whether from dropping your glasses on the floor or occasionally cleaning them with a paper towel.
-Kids’ lenses, especially, benefit from a scratch-resistant hard coat for greater durability.
+No eyeglass lenses — not even glass ones — are scratch-proof.
+However, they can be treated front and back with a clear, scratch-resistant coating have a much harder surface that is more resistant to scratching, whether from dropping your glasses on the floor or occasionally cleaning them with a paper towel.
+Kids’ glasses, especially, benefit from a scratch-resistant hard coat for greater durability.